-Overt CCTV systems used for general purposes are not usually regulated by RIPA (but CCTV in general is regulated by the Data Protection Act 2018, the GDPR 2016/679 and the CCTV Code of Practice issued by the Office of the Information Commissioner).
-If, however, CCTV systems are used to track individuals or specific locations and the surveillance is preplanned (i.e. not an immediate response to events or circumstances which by their very nature, could not have been foreseen) a directed surveillance authorisation must be obtained.
+Overt CCTV systems used for general purposes are not usually regulated by RIPA (but CCTV in general is regulated by the Data Protection Act 2018, the GDPR 2016/679 and the CCTV

+Code of Practice issued by the Information Commissioner' If, however, CCTV systems are used to track individuals or specific locations and the surveillance is pre-planned (i.e. not an immediate response to events or circumstances which by their very nature, could not have been foreseen) a directed surveillance authorisation must be obtained.